Stremio/stremio-official-addons/README.md

 `npm i --package-lock-only`

+2. Commit and push the changes to the `master` branch **A PR is encouraged to double check if all files have been properly updated**

-2. Make a new tag
+3. Make a new tag

 `git tag -a v1.XX.XX -m "Tag for releases v1.XX.XX"`

-3. Push it to the repo
+4. Push it to the repo

 `git push -u origin v1.XX.XX`

-4. Create a [new release](https://github.com/Stremio/stremio-official-addons/releases) using the version as a title, e.g. `v1.5.6` and automatically generate changes from previous tag.
+5. Create a [new release](https://github.com/Stremio/stremio-official-addons/releases) using the version as a title, e.g. `v1.5.6` and automatically generate changes from previous tag.

-5. The [`publish` workflow](./.github/workflows/publish.yml) will run the `v1` job and will:
+6. The [`publish` workflow](./.github/workflows/publish.yml) will run the `v1` job and will:
    1. Build [`stremio-official-addons@1`][v1-npm-link] package
    2. Publish the [package on npm][v1-npm-link]